2.16Provisions

 b.
 Determining the lease term

-Under Ind AS 116, if it is reasonably certain that a lease will be extended/will not be early terminated, the Company is required to estimate the expected lease period which may be different from the contractual tenure.
-The Company has various tower lease agreements with a right to extend/renew/terminate wherein it considers the nature of the contractual terms and economic factors to determine the lease term.
-After assessing such factors, the lease liability has been calculated using
+Under Ind AS 116, if it is reasonably certain that a lease will be extended / will not be early terminated, the Company is required to estimate the expected lease period which may be different from the contractual tenure.
+The Company has various tower lease agreements with a right to extend / renew / terminate wherein it considers the nature of the contractual terms and economic factors to determine the lease term.
+After assessing such factors, the lease liability has been calculated using the remaining lease period until which significant exit penalties are payable.

 c.
 Determining the incremental borrowing rate for lease contracts

 The initial recognition of lease liabilities at present value requires the identification of an appropriate discount rate.
-The Company has determined the incremental borrowing rate based on considerations specific to the leases by taking consideration of the risk free borrowing rates as adjusted for country/Company specific risk premiums (basis the readily available data points).
+The Company has determined the incremental borrowing rate based on considerations specific to the leases by taking consideration of the risk free borrowing rates as adjusted for country / Company specific risk premiums (basis the readily available data points).

 d.
 Revenue recognition and presentation